I Dont Know How but They Found Me: Touring and 1981 Extended Play (2017–2020)

-Razzmatazz (2020–present)
+Razzmatazz (2020–2023)

-On August 5, 2020, the band released a lyric video for the single "Leave Me Alone" and announced the coming release of their debut album, Razzmatazz.
+On August 5, 2020, IDKHow released a lyric video for the single "Leave Me Alone" and announced the coming release of their debut album, Razzmatazz.
 On September 16, the title track "Razzmatazz" was released, along with a lyric video.
 On October 2, "New Invention" and an accompanying lyric video were released.
 The album was released on October 23, 2020.

-On January 25, 2021, the band made their national television debut on Jimmy Kimmel Live!, performing "Leave Me Alone".
-The band followed up with a performance on The Ellen DeGeneres Show on February 23, as well as releasing a new single, a recording of the Beck song "Debra", which they've played during live shows.
-They also performed their songs "New Invention" and "Kiss Goodnight" for the first time on live television for CBS This Morning's Saturday Sessions.
+The duo made several television appearances the following year, including their television debut on Jimmy Kimmel Live! on January 25, a performance on The Ellen DeGeneres Show on February 23, and CBS This Morning's Saturday Sessions.
+They also released a cover of the Beck song "Debra" alongside the Ellen performance, and later released a new single called "Mx.
+Sinister" which had previously performed live under the title "Mr. Sinister."

-On June 11, 2021, the band released a new single called "Mx.
-Sinister" which was previously performed live under the title "Mr. Sinister."
-The band had their first show since the Covid-19 pandemic began at Utah’s Forkfest Festival in June, and then continued to do 4 headlining dates in the UK in August, including sold-out shows at Glasgow’s SWG3 and London’s Kentish Town Forum, and a set on the Main Stage of the Reading and Leeds Festivals.
-The band then announced the Razzmatazzmatour, which ran from November 2 - November 20, 2021, as well as the Thought Reform Tour, which ran from January 18 - February 26, 2022.
-On November 5, 2021, the band released a remix of "New Invention" featuring Tessa Violet.
-On November 18, 2021, the band released a deluxe version of Razzmatazz with 7 additional tracks, including a cover of The Cure song "Boys Don't Cry", the demo version of "From The Gallows", and live renditions of "Sugar Pills" and "Leave Me Alone".
+IDKHow performed their first non-televised live show since the start of the COVID-19 pandemic at Utah's Fork Fest in June, which was followed by four headlining dates in the UK in August.
+These included sold-out shows at Glasgow's SWG3 and London's Kentish Town Forum as well as a set on the Main Stage of the Reading and Leeds Festivals.
+The band then announced the Razzmatazzmatour, which ran from November 2–20, 2021, as well as the Thought Reform Tour, which ran from January 18 – February 26, 2022.
+A remix of "New Invention" featuring Tessa Violet was released on November 5, 2021 and preceded the release of a deluxe version of Razzmatazz.
+This version included seven additional tracks, including a cover of the Cure song "Boys Don't Cry", a demo version of "From the Gallows", live renditions of "Sugar Pills" and "Leave Me Alone" and the previously released remix of "New Invention".

 On May 31, 2022, the band announced The Welcome to Hellvetica Tour, a North American co-headlining tour with Joywave.
+Later that year, De'Wayne released the song "Simple" featuring IDKhow as a single ahead of his album My Favorite Blue Jeans.